Traditional Japanese building with red foliage in the background Traditional Japanese building with red foliage in the background

 PLACE

-Walking through the neighbourhoods in early autumn, it becomes clear that Kyoto does not rush the season.
+Walking through the neighbourhoods in early autumn, it becomes clear that Kyoto will not be rushed by the seasonal changes taking place all around it.
 Shopfronts open slowly.
 Doors slide back.
 Steam rises from small kitchens.
 The streets feel lived in rather than arranged.
 There is a sense that the city has already adjusted, quietly and without comment, to the turn of the year.

-Near midday, we sit in a small house called Totousha, where Dairik Amae prepares tea.
+Near midday, we sit in a small house called Totousha, where tea practitioner Dairik Amae prepares a refreshment for us.
 The entrance is modest.
 Inside, tatami mats cover the floor.
 The room is spare.
 In the alcove, a single flower and a brushstroke of calligraphy mark the season.
 A kettle rests over the sunken hearth.
 Steam rises in thin lines.
-Each movement is deliberate, practiced, and unhurried.
+Each movement is deliberate, practised, and unhurried.

-After tea, we walk through the grounds of Daitoku-ji.
-Paths lead between buildings and gardens.
+After tea, we walk through the grounds of Daitoku-ji temple.
+Paths run between buildings and gardens.
 Gravel shifts underfoot.
 Moss gathers along stone edges.
-Within the temple walls, attention gathers naturally.
-Outside, the city continues.
-Cars pass.
-Footsteps cross the afternoon.
-Both remain present.
-The atmosphere encourages stillness without instruction.
+Within the temple walls, the mind settles.
+The city continues beyond—cars passing, footsteps crossing the afternoon—yet nothing disturbs the quiet.
+The stillness holds.

-Later, Dairik returns to his day.
+Later, Dairik takes his leave.
 We remain seated on the wooden terrace overlooking the garden.
 The sun warms the boards beneath us.
 Light moves slowly across stone and moss.
 Time stretches.
-Thoughts pass through quietly.
+Thoughts pass through the mind quietly.
 A sense of calm settles, not as an event, but as a condition.

 The garden becomes more distinct as the afternoon progresses.
 Moss covers the stones in deep green.
 The first autumn leaves fall into gravel arranged in careful lines.
 Wind moves lightly through the space.
 Everything feels unforced.
 The season reveals itself through small changes that reward patience.